Instant Replay Game: Box score

-Starting lineups

 Impact

 For the Packers, the win was significant.
 It was their first victory over their biggest rivals since 1984 and gave them a winning record of 5–4.
 The game's dramatic finish and other several close wins contributed to a new nickname for the 1989 team: "The Cardiac Pack".
 Don Majkowski would later note the importance of the game on his career, stating "that's probably my defining moment as a Green Bay Packers, my most famous play."
 The victory also contributed to quarterback Majkowski's nickname, the "Majik Man", for his proclivity for dramatic and sometimes improbable finishes.
 This victory over the Bears was one of a then-record four one-point victories for the 1989 Packers.
 The Packers would finish with a record of 10–6, with the 10 wins being the most of any Packers team since 1972.
 One of those wins was a Week 15 victory over the Bears in Soldier Field, giving the Packers the season's sweep.
 The Packers would go on to just miss the playoffs due to a tie-breaker with the Minnesota Vikings.
 The Bears responded well the next week, shutting out the Steelers 20–0.
 However, they then ended the season on a six-game losing streak and finished with a record of 6–10.
 The Bears missed the playoffs for the first time since 1983.